 Dehumidifiers are great for reducing the chances of mold growth by creating an environment that is less hospitable to mold.
 Mold likes damp, humid air.
 If you already have mold, a dehumidifier can keep it from spreading a lot but you will likely need to remove and remediate the mold separately.

-“Reducing the amount of moisture in a space will help reduce the likelihood of mold growth, but a dehumidifier will not reverse mold growth,” said Ragsdale.
+“Reducing the amount of moisture in a space will help reduce the likelihood of mold growth, but a dehumidifier will not reverse mold growth,” said David Ragsdale, Production Manager at SERVPRO Cleaning and Restoration.
 “If you have mold in your home or business have a SERVPRO professional inspect the structure and determine the best course of action to address mold removal.”

 Why Trust The Spruce?

 This article was researched and written by Katie Melynn, a freelance writer specializing in home and family products.
-Katie has been writing for The Spruce since 2019.
+She has been writing for The Spruce since 2019.
 When considering this list, she looked for dehumidifiers that would work for a variety of sizes and moisture levels, as well as those that were easy to use and monitor.
-She also got insight from David Ragsdale, Production Manager at SERVPRO Cleaning and Restoration.
+Melynn also gained insight from David Ragsdale, Production Manager at SERVPRO Cleaning and Restoration.